AlibabaCloudDocs/arms/intl.en-US/API Reference/Application monitoring/GetAppApiByPage.md

 # GetAppApiByPage

-Queries the interfaces of browser monitoring by page.
+Queries the APIs of frontend monitoring by page.

 ## Debugging